-A VLAT carries 8,000 or more gallons of retardant.
+A VLAT carries 6,000 or more gallons of retardant.
 Because of their size, weight, and gallons, they will require additional operational and logistical equipment and considerations.

 VLAT airtanker base operations will not limit or restrict the capacity of an airtanker base to load Type 1, 2, and 3 airtankers.
+See the Airtanker Base Directory at https://egp.wildfire.gov/egp/ for VLAT approved bases.